tilderain/pxEdit/README.md

 Experimental collaborative editor with high hopes.
 It attempts to emulate the style of Pixel's private editor, pxStage.
 The main draw is the ability to edit levels with other people.

-Desperately in need of a rewrite, probably in Cython, C, or Rust.
+It's basically a prototype that got out of control, so it's desperately in need of a rewrite, probably in Cython, C, or Rust.